surniaulula/wpsso/readme.txt

 = Changelog / Release Notes =

-**Version 3.34.1-dev3 (2016/08/19)**
+**Version 3.34.1-rc1 (2016/08/19)**

 Official announcement: N/A

 * *New Features*
 	* None
 * *Improvements*
-	* Added a new "link rel shortlink" meta tag with the shortened sharing URL, or post shortlink.
+	* Added a new "link rel shortlink" meta tag with the shortened sharing URL or post shortlink.
 * *Bugfixes*
 	* None
 * *Developer Notes*